JavonGil/azure-networktraffic-networksecuritygroups-NSG-/README.md

 </p>

 <p>
-- Look at that!
-Our new Security Rule has been created and at the top of the list.
-Now we will go back to the windows-vm and see what happens. 👀
+- Our new Security Rule has been created and at the top of the list.
+Now we will go back to the windows-vm and see what happens.
 </p>
 <br />